CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

     - Entered by pressing the D key and during system startup.
     - The user can press numeric inputs on the number pad to configure the duration of the timer up to 9 minute and 59 seconds.
     - The LCD will display the currently input time.
-    - For time durations less than 9 minutes and 59 seconds, inputs of more than 60 seconds will be accepted (e.g. 0:77 will be converted to 1:17).
+    - For time durations less than 9 minutes and 59 seconds, inputs of more than 60 seconds will be accepted (e.g. 0:77 will function the same as 1:17).
 - Countdown Mode
     - Started by pressing the A key.
     - The LCD will display the remaining timer duration.